pfsense/docs/source/interfaces/troubleshooting-nat-devices-reaching-bridged-interface-devices.rst

 Yes.
 This is a common question because it is not possible in m0n0wall due to issues in IPFilter's ipnat when working with bridging.
-This is not an issue with pf, and hence not pfSense.
+This is not an issue with pf, and hence not pfSense® software.

 For hosts behind the NAT/routed segment, NAT must occur as traffic exits toward the bridged systems so that the return traffic will come back to